BlueByteSystemsInc/PDMShell/src/SETREVISION.md

   Search query in the current folder

 - `recursive`
-  When used with `search`, includes files in subfolders.
+  When used with [`search`](SEARCH.md), includes files in subfolders.

 - `value`
   The revision value to apply.
   This can be:

-  - `%nextrevision%` → increments the PDM revision counter
+  - `%nextrevision%` â†’ increments the PDM revision counter
-  - `%previousrevision%` → decrements the PDM revision counter
+  - `%previousrevision%` â†’ decrements the PDM revision counter
-  - `%initial%` → resets revision to the scheme’s first value
+  - `%initial%` â†’ resets revision to the schemeâ€™s first value
-  - `[VariableName]` → evaluates the PDM variable and uses its value
+  - `[VariableName]` â†’ evaluates the PDM variable and uses its value
-  - A literal revision string supported by the vault’s revision scheme
+  - A literal revision string supported by the vaultâ€™s revision scheme

-- `csv` (only valid with `search`)
+- `csv` (only valid with [`search`](SEARCH.md))
   Save results to a csv file